Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

 3. Click the [CREATE STORE] button in the bottom right corner of the window.
     The *Creating Store...* message is displayed.
 It may take several minutes until the creation is completed.
     The *Pay desks* wizard window is displayed when the store is created.
-The following entities have been automatically created:
     The following entities have been automatically created:
     - *DataHub* module:
-        The following attribute sets have been created<!--- Ist das richtig?-->:
+        The following attribute sets have been created<!--- Ist das richtig?
+Sollte man hier vielleicht eine Tabelle einfügen und erklären, was sie einzelnen Sets bedeuten und was die Kunden damit machen können?-->:
         - Orders channel POS Store "Name of new store"
         - Line items channel POS Store "Name of new store"
         - Payment items channel POS Store "Name of new store"